“GFD: Executive Order”

 “It’s not his power that makes him strong, Diego.
 It’s his heart.
 I’ve looked into his heart, and I can assure you…he is the chosen one.”

 “There IS no ‘chosen one’!
 No Vampire Mimic!
 No great savior, no prophet, no angel of light!
 Only death!
-Death and blood and fury!
-By keeping the boy from us you may have doomed us all.”
+Death and blood and untold chaos!
+By keeping the boy′s existence from them, you may have doomed us all.”
 I said.
 “No one, LEAST of all a halflife, can endure that level of torture and suffering without it corrupting him completely from the inside out.
 The tragedies, the abuse, the heartache, that it takes to create an extra of this magnitude in darkness is simply too much for one young boy to handle.”

 “I believe in him.”
 Com said.